-Aylmer plays host to one of the biggest fall fairs in Ontario, and this year marks 174 years of fair fun from August 12-14th.
+Cambridge plays host to one of Canada’s longest-running festivals, and this year marks 181 years of fair fun from Sept.
+7-10.
 Aylmer is approximately a 2-hour drive from Toronto, making it popular with those that dwell in the GTA.
 This year, the fair will include several local food trucks, rides, games, karaoke, live music from incredible tribute bands, a beer garden and even a marketplace where you can shop goods from local vendors.

 Elmvale, a 90-minute drive, is hosting its annual Elmvale Fall Fair from Oct.
-5th to 8th.
+6-7.
 This much-anticipated event includes livestock judging, truck and tractor pull, a parade, farm animal displays, live music, and all the treats you can eat.
 Tickets are $10 per adult, $5 per student, and free for school-age children.
 To plan your Elmvale trip, take a look at the details and brochure here.

-Durham is less than an hour away from the GTA and home to an annual fall fair that promises old-fashioned fair fun from September 2nd to 5th.
+Durham is less than an hour away from the GTA and home to an annual fall fair that promises old-fashioned fair fun from Sept.
+1-3.
 This event starts with a spaghetti dinner held by the community church and includes plenty of games under a big tent (perfect for the unpredictable weather we’ve been having lately!).
-4H cattle shows, tractor pulls, and tons of goodies to eat are some of the things to look forward to.
+4H cattle shows, tractor pulls and tons of goodies to eat are some of the things to look forward to.
 The Durham Fall Fair website is updated regularly and details each event.

-Aside from the food and entertainment, one of the best things about the Fergus Fall Fair is that it’s pet-friendly so you can bring your dog to the fair too!
+The entertainment at Fergus Fall Fair includes some of the most unique offerings out there, from the Canadian Raptor Conservancy to the Cutting Edge Cowgirls and the Krusher BMX stunt team!
 You can expect to find rides, animal exhibitions, entertainment, and so much more at the Fergus fair.
 Not only is this fair and fun for everyone, but it’s also affordable at $10 per adult and $4 per kid.
 This fair runs from Sept.
-16-18, and you can find a few more details about the Fergus Fall Fair here.
+15-17, and you can find a few more details about the Fergus Fall Fair here.